Graduate Students

 Alana Archbold

-Alana Archbold is a master’s student working toward a degree in Geology with an emphasis on Earth surface processes and aeolian dune preservation.
-Her research focuses on the architectures internal to dune deposits and how we can extrapolate 3D information through the rock outcrop.
+Alana Archbold is a PhD student working toward a degree in Geology with an emphasis on Earth surface processes and aeolian dune preservation.
+Her research focuses on the architectures internal to dune deposits, how we can extrapolate 3D information through the rock outcrop, and studying the migration of sand dunes by combining computational modeling and satellite imagery.
 Alana is an experienced field geologist working to understand Jurassic sandstones in Nevada, Utah, and more.
 Alana graduated from UCLA in 2022 with a BS in Geology with honors before joining the GALE Lab to specialize in sedimentary geology.